nating/recognizing-paintings/README.md

 A correct recognition of a painting is considered a True Positive, and an unrecognised painting is considered a False Negative.
 An incorrect recognition of a painting would be considered a False Positive.

-The program is not classifying that a painting is not present.
+The program is not classifying **that** 'a particular painting is *not* present'.
 Therefore all occurrences of TN in the above equations are set to zero.

 Here are the calculated metrics for test each image (the first images are the results of the program, and the second images are the suggested ground truths):